vendasta/marketplace-documentation/docs/Guides/guide_to_setup_saml_sso.md

     - The Identity Provider is the system that authenticates users and provides identity information to the Service Provider.
 Vendasta will serve as your Identity Provider in this setup.

 3. **Metadata:**
-    - Metadata in the context of SAML (Security Assertion Markup Language) refers to XML documents that contain important configuration information about either the Identity Provider (IDP) or the Service Provider (SP).
+    - Metadata in the context of SAML refers to XML documents that contain important configuration information about either the Identity Provider (IDP) or the Service Provider (SP).
 These documents serve as a way for these entities to exchange critical information required for successful SAML-based single sign-on (SSO).

     - **IDP Metadata:** The IDP metadata typically contains information about the Identity Provider, including its entity ID, SSO and Single Logout Service URLs, and its public key for signing SAML assertions.
 The Service Provider can consume this metadata to configure its SAML SSO settings correctly.
 IDP Metadata will look like the below example:
 ```xml
 <EntityDescriptor xmlns="urn:oasis:names:tc:SAML:2.0:metadata" entityID="https://sso-api-demo.apigateway.co/saml2/spc/oWw1OqV" validUntil="2024-09-11T04:57:03.170901138Z" cacheDuration="31536000000000000">
   <IDPSSODescriptor xmlns="urn:oasis:names:tc:SAML:2.0:metadata" protocolSupportEnumeration="urn:oasis:names:tc:SAML:2.0:protocol">